Healthy Eating Skills For A Healthy Relationship With Food

 My Services

-My services include an online workshop (2 hours) ‘How To Beat Overeating For Good’, one-to-one sessions, talks (all currently online) and an online fortnightly support group.
+My services include a webinar ‘How To Stop Binge Eating’, one-to-one sessions, talks (online, or based in Surrey) and an online fortnightly support group.
 Click here for a summary of my talks.
 Click here to purchase tickets for any of my events via Eventbrite.

-• SPECIAL OFFER on one-to-one sessions: buy three sessions up front and get a 4th session FREE!
+- SPECIAL OFFER on one-to-one sessions: buy three sessions up front and get a 4th session FREE!
 Contact me via email.
 For more information about my one-to-one support service click HERE.
-I offer online sessions.
+I offer online and face-to-face sessions.

 Follow me on Instagram.